 - For a really short delay.
 Set the Time knob to 7a, double tap, then turn up the Time knob to 5p.
 The delay will be four times as fast.

-- For better recording quality set your tempo to four times as long (so tap out four seconds for a one-second delay) with the the Clock knob at 7a.
-Then turn the Clock knob to 5p.
+- For better recording quality set your tempo to four times as long (so tap out four seconds for a one-second delay) with the the Time knob at 7a.
+Then turn the Time knob to 5p.

 - Since the Reverse switch is manual, on short delays it sounds best when you have the feedback almost to self-oscillation.

-The only real difference between using Minilooper as a conventional delay and a Frippertronics-inspired delay is the length of time you set the delay for.
+The only real difference between using Minilooper as a conventional delay and a Frippertronics delay is the length of time you set the delay for and the amount of feedback.
 Long, crumbly, lo-fi delays are Minilooper’s superpower.
 Original Frippertronics were about 3-6 seconds long.
-Minilooper can go beyond 30 seconds.
-By setting the Repeats knob to between 2-3p the previous layers in the delay buffer will slowly crumble away.
-Tips:
+Minilooper can go to 60 seconds.
+By setting the Feedback knob to between 2-3p the previous layers in the memory will slowly crumble away.

 - With most delays that can do Frippertronics (sound-on-sound), the effect creates its own presence or “soup” in the repeats.
 This is made up of the layers of additive noise and artifacts of the signal dissolving away and is most obvious on really long delays.
 Minilooper seems almost subtractive or gated in how it layers, so and minimizes background noise.
 Following Minilooper with an ambient reverb can help fill out the soup.

 - Try isolated riffs with dead spots in a 30-second delay and keep adding riffs.